-- Polite & Co – Next door to the Gold Cock bar, we loved this 1940’s nostalgia / American speakeasy type bar.
+Next door to the Gold Cock bar, we loved this 1940’s nostalgia / American speakeasy type bar.
 Cute waiters and bartenders who actually know what they are doing.
-Ultra-cool vibes and it’s packed at night, but we recommend going between 4-8 pm daily for their 2-4-1 Happy Hour specials on practically everything.
+Ultra-cool vibes, and it’s packed at night, but we recommend going between 4-8 pm daily for their 2-4-1 Happy Hour specials on practically everything.

-- Savage – Newly opened high-end cocktail bar with a French gay owner.
-Everyone is welcome, so it’s really not a gay bar, but there are plenty of cool ‘alternative’ type events and great vibes so it’s worth a visit on its own.
-Dress to impress, they have a bouncer and cover-charge – but it feels more New York than Hanoi when you get inside.
+Newly opened high-end cocktail bar with a French gay owner.
+Everyone is welcome, so it’s really not a gay bar, but there are plenty of cool ‘alternative’ type events and great vibes, so it’s worth a visit on its own.
+Dress to impress; they have a bouncer and cover charge – but it feels more New York than Hanoi when you get inside.

-- Sidewalk – A über alternative place which refuses to be labeled – but it is LGBT owned and very gay-popular.
-A unique space with an outdoor bar, great DJ’s playing all sorts of music and plenty of events and drinks deals.
-Mostly expats, it’s the type of place you can head to on your own and strike up a conversation with someone engaging in minutes.
+An über alternative place that refuses to be labeled – but it is LGBT owned and very gay-popular.
+A unique space with an outdoor bar, great DJs playing all sorts of music and plenty of events and drinks deals.
+Mostly ex-pats, it’s the type of place you can head to on your own and strike up a conversation with someone engaging in minutes.

-- Birdcage – A LGBT favorite bar owned by the same gay man as Sidewalk, but still serving mostly straight patrons.
-Still, it’s an epic space, very inclusive with sick sounds, beautiful outdoor area and a weekly LGBT night on Thursday.
-Rumour has it the owner want to create a sizeable gay pool, gym, sauna, and bar complex here soon – and we hope he does!
+An LGBT favorite bar owned by the same gay man as Sidewalk, but still serving mostly straight patrons.
+Still, it’s an epic space, very inclusive with sick sounds, a beautiful outdoor area and a weekly LGBT night on Thursday.
+Rumour has it the owner wants to create a sizeable gay pool, gym, sauna, and bar complex here soon – and we hope he does!

-- The 100 Beer Garden – A beautiful outdoor beer garden type place with great vibes and delicious food.
-LGBT popular, especially since they have started their ‘First Fridays Drag Show’ with runway competitions, lip-synch extravaganza, trivia, and comedy.
+A beautiful outdoor beer garden-type place with great vibes and delicious food.
+LGBT is popular, especially since they have started their ‘First Fridays Drag Show’ with runway competitions, lip-synch extravaganza, trivia, and comedy.
 Oh, and a free beer if you come in drag!

-- Hanoi Social Club – A LGBT-friendly cafe, restaurant and cocktail bar.
+An LGBT-friendly cafe, restaurant and cocktail bar.
 Cozy, hipster vibes with a rooftop garden and plenty of healthy, innovative food.
-Lemongrass soda with vodka anyone?
+Lemongrass soda with vodka, anyone?
 Fried tofu skin chips?
-Great place to relax and open till 11 pm every night.
+Great place to relax and is open till 11 pm every night.

-- Sky Bar @ Lotte Hotel – One of the most romantic places to spend the evening, this is the best place in Hanoi for sunset and to sip delicious cocktails above the sparkling city.
-Rivaling the best rooftop bars in Bangkok, you might mingle with other gays here from time-to-time, but it’s more of a place to appreciate the view than the boys.
+One of the most romantic places to spend the evening, this is the best place in Hanoi for sunset and to sip delicious cocktails above the sparkling city.
+Rivaling the best rooftop bars in Bangkok, you might mingle with other gays here from time to time, but it’s more of a place to appreciate the view than the boys.